renjithsraj/paywix/README.rst

 paywix
 =====

-PayWix is a python wrapper for handle payment gateway integrations in Django based applications, This is the advanced version of `payu_biz` in this package only support for payu payment gateway but in the case of `paywix` it will support almost all the payment gateways. so you don't need to to much worry about the integrations part just import it and go on.
+`PayWix` is a python wrapper for handle payment gateway integrations in Django based applications, This is the advanced version of `payu_biz` in this package only support for `payu` payment gateway but in the case of `paywix`, it will support almost all the payment gateways. so you don't need to much worry about the integrations part, Just import it and go on.

-The beta version 1.0.2 is deployed in PYPI with support of payu payment gateway.
+The beta version 1.0.2 is deployed in PYPI with the support of payu payment gateway.

 Note
 ----